flowerhahaha/restaurant-collection/README.md

 ![demo](/public/images/S2-3_A7_02.gif)

 ## Features
+- Register via email, Facebook, or Google account
-- Display all restaurants on homepage
+- Login to see user's own restaurants
 - Click the restaurant to check its details
 - Search restaurants by name and location
 - Select restaurants by category